ToneAlchemy/BiasPro/README.md

 * **Left Button (Long Hold / Hold LEFT):** On the Profile Manager screen, immediately return to the main Tube Select screen without selecting a profile.

 ### RAW SENSORS (Diagnostics Mode)
-**"RAW SENSORS (DIAGNOSTIC)"** is a highly visible, dedicated menu item located at the very end of the Tube Profile Selection carousel.
+**"RAW SENSORS"** is a highly visible, dedicated diagnostics menu item located at the very end of the Tube Profile Selection carousel.
 It is accessed and exited using a standard short click of the center button.
 Selecting this profile enters a diagnostics mode that displays the raw telemetry data coming directly from the Analog-to-Digital Converter (ADC) before final mathematical conversions are applied.

 * **Raw ADC Counts (e.g., `CATH: 5254`):** These are the unconverted digital integer values read directly from the ADS1115 chip.
 The chip measures the physical voltage and outputs a proportional number ranging from `-32768` to `+32767`.